adamrmelnyk/oxide_boy/README.md

 * GUI
 * I/O
 * Be able to run through the whole boot rom
+  * Fix looping where we're jumping to 0x64 forever
 * Hard code the boot rom so we don't need a file for it?

 ### Current issues